 BRITTANY SUE HINES

-Brittany is thrilled to be back at The Barn for her third summer!
-Brittany is an actress, teaching artist, and director/choreographer based out of Chicago, IL.
-Brittany graduated from The Hartt School in 2016 with a BFA in Musical.
-Performance credits include We Foxes (Goodspeed), Bright Star (BoHo Theatre), Oliver!
-(Main Stage Musicals), Sister Act, Saturday Night Fever, Hairspray (Palace Theatre), and South Pacific (Ivoryton Playhouse).
-Brittany has directed/choreographed youth productions (Stuart Little, Les Miserables: School Edition, Curtains, Puss in Boots), and instructed camps at The Palace Theatre and here at The New London Barn Playhouse in New Hampshire.
-She also recently directed and choreographed the TYA production of The Musical Adventures of Flat Stanley at Playhouse on Park in Hartford, CT.
-Brittany is a teaching artist for Dream Big Performing Arts Workshop, Emerald City Theatre, and a teaching artist apprentice for Northlight Theatre back home in Chicago.
-Thanks to Josh, Andrew, and Keith for everything.
+Brittany is thrilled to be back at the Barn for her third summer!
+Brittany is a teaching artist, director/choreographer, and TYA actor based out of Chicago, IL.
+Brittany graduated from The Hartt School in 2016 with a BFA in Musical Theatre.
+Brittany has directed/choreographed youth productions at The Palace Theatre in Manchester (Les Miserables: School Edition, Curtains) and here at The New London Barn Playhouse (Stuart Little, Puss in Boots, Around the World).
+In addition to her administrative and social media work at the Barn, Brittany currently performs with Chicago Kid's Company and has worked as a teaching artist for Dream Big Performing Arts Workshop, Emerald City Theatre, and Northlight Theatre back home in Chicago.